-The concept of Agile Marketing was derived from agile software development method where the word “Agile” represents effective (rapid and adaptive) response to change.
-In simple term, Agile Methodology Marketing is a strategy of improving the marketing process with speed and adapting the change occurrence.
+Agile Marketing was derived from the agile software development method, where the word “Agile” represents an effective (rapid and adaptive) response to change.

 Let us suppose you want to start a business where you need software.
 You hired a software developer who claimed the result will be completed after a year.
 You get the software as you desired a year after; however, the features that implied on that software has now become less effective in the current market.

-This is all because of the lack of agile methodology during the creation of the software.
-And if the agile methodology was applied during the process of development, then the software would be much useful and appreciated in the present context of the market.
+This is all because of the lack of agile methodology during the software creation.
+And if the agile methodology were applied during the development process, the software would be much more helpful and appreciated in the present market context.

-Agile methodology marketing is dominating all other methods that are running the business some years ago.
+Agile methodology marketing dominated all other business running methods some years ago.
 Every business wants quick changes and updates with the new environment.
 Everyone wants to be the latest story in the market.

 Principles of Agile Methodology in Marketing